Ulyanovsk Russia Travel Guide

 Look for markets selling traditional Russian crafts, pottery, textiles, and carved wood items.

-Markets also stock local food products, including honey, jams, and traditional Russian snacks.
+Markets also stock local culinary goods, including honey, jams, and traditional Russian snacks.

-Refrain from participating in activities that harm animals, people, or natural resources.
-Report any observed exploitation to local authorities.
+Do not engage in activities that harm animals, people, or natural resources.
+Report any observed exploitation to the authorities in the area.

 Your spending choices directly affect the local community.